 Pregnancy In the event of pregnancy, patients should be advised that the applicator for the administration of ABIMONO should be used with caution (see also section 4.2).
 In pregnant women, the product should be administered in cases of real need, under the direct medical supervision.
 Breastfeeding It is not known whether isoconazole or isoconazole nitrate is excreted in human milk.
 A risk to infants cannot be excluded.
 Fertility Non-clinical data indicate no risk to fertility.

-Pessaries: Do not store above 30 ° C Vaginal cream: This drug does not require any special storage conditions.
+Pessaries: Do not store above 30 ° C. Vaginal cream: This medicinal product does not require any special storage conditions.

 Interactions with other drugs

 Cross-sensitivity reactions are possible between isoconazole, miconazole, econazole and tioconazole.
-Concomitant treatment with intra-vaginally administered isoconazole nitrate and coumarin-like anticoagulants (for example: warfarin) may increase the plasma levels of the anticoagulant.
+Concomitant treatments with intra-vaginally administered isoconazole nitrate and coumarin-like anticoagulants (for example: warfarin) may increase the plasma levels of the anticoagulant.

 There are no known cases of overdose.

 ABIMONO 600 mg vaginal suppositoriesOne egg contains Active ingredient: Isoconazole nitrate 600 mgABIMONO 1% vaginal cream100 g of cream contain: Active ingredient: Isoconazole nitrate 1 g For the full list of excipients, see section 6.1.